Our teaching activities

 Explainable AI and Applications

-1. Regular meeting: Friday, 14:00-15:30
+1. When: Friday, 14:00-15:30

-2. Location: Online
+2. Location: B-IT, room 3.113

-3. Resources: Github
+3. Resources: GitHub

-Seminar: Theory of Deep Learning (SS)
+Seminar: Theory of Deep Learning

 This seminar, part of the advanced studies in the Master's Program in Media Informatics at the Bonn-Aachen International Center for Information Technology (B-IT), focuses on the theoretical underpinnings of deep neural networks, particularly exploring the infinite width limit.
 This limit provides an analytically tractable way to examine neural network properties, enhancing our understanding of aspects like data recognition, generalizability metrics, and structurally significant features of neural networks.
 Participants will delve into the connection between Gaussian processes, kernel learning, and neural networks; the role of the neural tangent kernel in training; the universal language of tensor programs for architecture-independent insights; and the application of these theories to enhance model generalizability.